 b) Why should UNHCR and NGOs work together on Participatory Assessments?

 UNHCR's NGO partners are often responsible for a range of interventions to assist persons of concern.
 It is therefore important that NGOs are involved in Participatory Assessments so that they know the needs and capacities of the population.

 Protection risks faced by people of concern should be discussed and considered holistically.
 Reviewing and analyzing protection risks, priorities and solutions through Participatory Assessments therefore requires an interdisciplinary approach.

 UNHCR ensures that multifunctional teams include the wider circle of actors on the ground, including NGO partners.
 A multifunctional team is, at a minimum, composed of staff specialized in protection, programme and community services.
 Ideally, it should include female and male staff, both national and international and of different levels.

 By participating together in a process where partners build shared understanding, ownership and responsibility for achieving common operational goals for the benefit of the persons of concern, relations between UNHCR and NGO partners in UNHCR's operations are further enhanced.

 c) How can NGOs engage in Participatory Assessments with UNHCR?

 There are various ways NGOs can engage in Participatory Assessments with UNHCR depending on the operational contexts.
-The following examples provide key areas where NGOs' engagement is particularly useful.
+The following examples provide key areas where NGO engagement is particularly useful.

 Enhance wider Participatory Assessment through access to the wider urban community